Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`uint256` | the amount of principal tokens lent out
 ### lend
+lend method signature for swivel

-lends to yield pool. remaining balance is sent to the yield pool
+> lends to yield pool. remaining balance is sent to the yield pool
-TODO: this will change when we implement a check on the gas market

-> lend method signature for swivel

 #### Declaration